paolo-vergo/conformal-multi/README.md

 # Conformal Inference Prediction Regions for Multiple Variable Regression

 Conformal Inference is a well known tool to construct valid prediction regions.
+The R package is also hosted on CRAN under the name [conformalInference.multi]{https://cran.r-project.org/web/packages/conformalInference.multi/index.html}.
+It was developed as part of my MSc thesis in Mathematical Engineering, to extend the powerful methods of conformal prediction for regression to the multivariate response case.

 ## Key functions